CALL US! (415) 766-2722 Fun@SanFranciscoJeepTours.com

 • Shuttle Location: 101 E Sir Francis Drake Blvd, Larkspur, CA 94939

-• Available on: Weekends and holidays year-round.
+• Available on: Weekends, holidays, and select summer weekdays.

 • Arrival Time: Arrive at least 15 minutes before your scheduled departure time.

-Helpful Tips for the Muir Woods Shuttles:
+Helpful Tips for the Muir Woods Shuttle:

 • Online Reservation: Make an online shuttle reservation before your trip.